jupyter/roadmap/migration-to-python-3-only.md

     - Traitlets "LTS"
     - ipykernel LTS
     - ipython_genutils LTS
   - January 2017 : Release IPython 6.0 Python 3 only.
   - July 2017 : Release Notebook 6.0 Python 3 only.
   - December 2017: IPython 7.0
   - December 2017: End of active support IPython 5.x LTS
   - July 2019 : Complete end of support for IPython 5.x

-# Exposition of the problem
+# Statement of the problem

-We recognize that many user of IPython and Jupyter still need to use a Python 2 environment, and will still need to do so for quite some time.
-Though as an open source project, the overhead in maintaining both Python 2 and 3 compatibility at the same time is significant, and slow the Jupyter and IPython open-source teams to achieve many of our goals.
+We recognize that many users of IPython and Jupyter still need to use a Python 2 environment, and will still need to do so for quite some time.
+However, as an open source project, there is an overhead in maintaining Python 2 and 3 compatibility, and this slows progress on our goals.

-We also believe that the maturity of Python 3 is sufficient enough, and a sufficient number of project in the scientific community are ready to make the commitment to drop Python 2 support.
+We also believe that Python 3 is sufficiently mature, and enough projects in the scientific community are ready, to make the commitment to drop Python 2 support.

-We want to provide a seamless experience to current Python 3 users without breaking any workflow and pipeline for Python 2 users.
-Thus we want in a relatively short period of time to remove the burden of support ting Python 2 support from the core team, while preserving functionality for users.
+We want to provide a seamless experience to current Python 3 users, without breaking any workflow and pipeline for Python 2 users.
+Thus we want in a relatively short period of time to remove the burden of supporting Python 2 support from the core team, while preserving functionality for users.

-We also recognize that companies and laboratories may rely on Python 2, and want to offer solution for these too, whether they directly use, or sell product relying on Jupyter and IPython.
+We also recognize that there are many companies and laboratories relying on Python 2, and we want to offer a solution that works for them too.

 # IPython 5.x LTS

-This part concern the reference kernel implementation of Jupyter, also know as IPython.
-This specific kernel implementation also rely on `ipykernel`, `traitlets` and `ipython_genutils`.
+IPython is the reference kernel for Jupyter.
+This kernel relies on `ipykernel`, `traitlets` and `ipython_genutils`.

 We propose that the next major version cycle (5.x) of IPython be the last version to support Python 2.
-As we recognize that Python 2 is supported by the CPython core team until 2020, we propose to make the 5.x major cycle a Long Term Support version under the following intent:
+As Python 2 is supported by the CPython core team until 2020, we propose to make the 5.x major cycle a Long Term Support version:

-  - For the 18 month following the release of IPython 5.0, the core team will engage in critical & security bug fix for the 5.x branch, as well as regular release (both of minor and patch revision) of IPython 5.x branch.
+  - For the 18 months following the release of IPython 5.0, the core team will provide critical & security bug fixes for the 5.x branch, as well as regular releases in the 5.x series.
-    This apply also to the documentation of the 5.x branch.
-THe core team will also accept to provide reasonable support requests for the IPython 5.x branch.
+    This also applies to the documentation of the 5.x branch.

-  - For the 36 month following the release of IPython 5.x, the core team will continue to review critical & security releated patches, as well as improvment to the documentation, and make related release if necessary.
-The core team will make sure that the 5.x Version of IPython stay visible various web pages mentionning how to get IPython.
-The core team reserve the right to ignore and or close any support request, request for patch integration or other communication that oes not go into the previous category.
+  - For the 36 months following the release of IPython 5.0, the core team will continue to review critical & security related patches, as well as improvements to the documentation, and make related release if necessary.
+The core team will make sure that the 5.x version of IPython is described in our installation instructions.

-  - The IPython/Jupyter team will do a best effort to provide fixes in the realm of reasonable requests, and will actively try to provide upstream patches if IPython missbehavior is due dependedncies, unless otherwise specified.
-I.E, we will backport and release fix to traitlets, and ipykernel only if it dirrectly affect IPython
+  - The core team will fix bugs affecting IPython in the necessary versions of traitlets, ipykernel and ipython_genutils - IPython's first-party dependencies.

-  - pass 36 month after IPython 5.0 release, IPython 5.x will be considers
+  - Past 36 months after the IPython 5.0 release, IPython 5.x will be considered unsupported.
-    unsupported.

-  - The above time lines are intent, and the IPython core team reserve the right to modify them in the future.
+  - These time lines are a statement of intent; they may change in the future.

-  - regardless of above statement, Python 2 support in the 5.x branch will not exceed support of CPython 2.7, and be likely much shorter.

-  - The above statements do not apply to third party who are welcome to provide open or commercial support for IPython.
+    However, we do not plan to support Python 2 beyond its end of life in 2020.

+  - Third parties may support IPython on Python 2 for longer, either as a commercial deal or in the open.
+IPython is BSD licensed, so anyone may modify and redistribute the code.

-The above timeline would lead to a release of IPython 5.0 about mid 2016, leading to active 5.x LTS support until about winter 2017, and passive LTS support until Mid 2019.
+The above timeline would lead to a release of IPython 5.0 about mid 2016, leading to active 5.x LTS support until about winter 2017, and passive LTS support until mid 2019.

 ## Challenges: